Knowledge base

 Your Mail environment is ready for deployment!

-- First, create a Public Cloud project and 1 user (aid)
+- First, create a Public Cloud project and 1 user (help)

-- Beware of the Public Cloud password, a 2FA authentication on your Infomaniak account is highly recommended.
+- Be careful with the Public Cloud password, 2FA authentication on your Infomaniak account is strongly recommended.

-- Click here to access the Openstack dashboard and inform the
+- Click here to access the Openstack dashboard and enter the

 PCU-XXXXXX

-with the password defined previously. - Download your file
+with the password set previously. - Download your

 openrc

-, it allows you to identify yourself as an administrator of your environment from the command line; it contains information such as the data center where your machines, your login, password, etc. are located.
+file, which allows you to identify yourself as an administrator of your environment from the command line; it contains information such as the datacenter where your machines are located, your identifier, password, etc.

 You now have the file you can use to connect to the Openstack administration.